gr-blog/gregros.dev/posts/web/04/every-way-to-make-a-synthetic-iframe.post.md

 - Loads synchronously
 - Not isolated from the parent page.

-# empty – no src or srcdoc
+# Empty – no src or srcdoc
 An iframe with neither an `src` nor `srcdoc` attributes starts out empty.
 Its content is manually constructed using DOM operations and JavaScript, via the iframe element’s `contentWindow` property.

 You can only do this once the iframe is attached to the page.
-Otherwise its `contentWindow` property will be empty.
+Before that, its `contentWindow` property is empty.

 You can use pretty much any method you want, but if you use DOM objects, make sure to use the iframe’s `createElement` function.
 Inserting elements created by the parent page into the iframe will result in undefined behavior.